News

 The 2023 Pokémon World Championships will be remembered not only for the games but also for the firm stance taken against hacked Pokémon, a decision that is sure to be discussed and analyzed long after the event has concluded.

-If you are a video game developer and you have a submission to make, you can mail us at team@futuregamereleases.com
+If you are a video game developer and want to contact us, have critics, or just a tip for us, you can mail us at team@futuregamereleases.com

 Dejan Kacurov